Disability is a natural part of the human experience!

 UC Berkeley’s Disability Cultural Community Center serves as a platform to advocate, educate, and collaborate among students, faculty, and staff living with a disability to advance and empower both the community on campus and beyond so persons with disabilities can fully learn, work, and live with dignity.

 Our Core and Community Values

-· Engage in conversations around the design of spaces and environments from physical to digital, to promote access and enhance student and staff experience
+- Actively engage in conversations around design of spaces and environments from physical to digital, to promote access and enhance student and staff experience